 10. Describe any assurance of confidentiality provided to respondents and the basis for the assurance in statute, regulation, or agency policy.

-The information collected from individual survey respondents will be kept strictly confidential.
-At no time will individual results be released without a participant’s written consent to anyone other than individuals working on the project.
-The information provided will not be associated with participants’ names; only a participant number (i.e., Participant #1, Participant #2, etc.) will identify individuals during analyses and in any written reports of the research.
+This information is protected by the Privacy Act of The Privacy Act of 1974, 5 U.S.C. § 552a, Public Law No. 93-579.

+Planned reporting against the information collected will be aggregate in nature, with individual responses separated from the individual reporting the information.

 11. Provide additional justification for any questions of a sensitive nature, such as sexual behavior and attitudes, religious beliefs, and other matters that are commonly considered private.
 This justification should include the reasons why the agency considers the questions necessary, the specific uses to be made of the information, the explanation to be given to persons from whom the information is requested, and any steps to be taken to obtain their consent.